Pash3nlee/HackTheBox/Medium/Ophiuchi.md

 }
 ```

-At first thia payload will download our script of reverse shell *pasha.sh*
+At first this payload will download our script of reverse shell *pasha.sh*

 ```
 ┌──(root💀kali)-[~]